 Share this Post

-With my time as an NFC student coming to a close, I can’t help but feel bittersweet.
+With my time as a Natural Food Chef student coming to a close, I can’t help but feel bittersweet.
 I feel like I never want to leave but also can’t wait to explore all the amazing opportunities out there.
 What an incredible journey it’s been in just 15 weeks.
-Time has absolutely flown by, and it’s amazing how much I have learned and gained from being in this program.
+Time has absolutely flown by taking the natural food chef courses, and it’s amazing how much I have learned and gained from being in this program.
 It’s crazy to look at my binder of material I have collected over these past few months and not be in shock at the amount of incredible information I have received.
 Every day was filled with information whether it was a few tips or learning a whole new concept.
 Right off the bat we dove in headfirst and haven’t stopped since.

 I started this program as an average cook, learning from trial and error.
 Out of necessity due to health conditions, I had to learn how to cook in order to get better.
 It was quite a journey; going from the SCD diet to low-FODMAP to AIP to Paleo, and now to introducing things back in.
 The amount of foods I could experiment with was small, but looking back it gave me a great foundation that I can build upon.